iamgovindthakur/leetcode_mcp_server/README.md

 # LeetCode MCP Example

-This repository contains a minimal example of an MCP-style HTTP server that exposes a `GET /daily` endpoint returning the LeetCode "Problem of the Day" (title, url, snippet).
-It is designed as a small example integrating with editor tooling (e.g., GitHub Copilot or an MCP client).
+Minimal example of an MCP-style HTTP server exposing `GET /daily` that returns the LeetCode "Problem of the Day" (title, url, snippet).
+This project is a small demo useful for editor integrations or as a template for feature experiments.

 Features
 - FastAPI application in the `leetcode_mcp` package
-- Robust fetch strategy: GraphQL endpoint first, then homepage parsing fallback
+- Fetch strategy: GraphQL first, then homepage parsing fallback
 - Configuration via environment variables (`LC_USER_AGENT`, `LC_TIMEOUT`)
-- Tests using `pytest` and `respx` for HTTP mocking
+- Tests using `pytest` and `respx` (HTTP mocking)

+Prerequisites
+- Python 3.10+ (3.12 used in CI)
+- Docker (optional, if you want to run the container)

-Quickstart
+Quickstart (local)

 1. Create and activate a virtual environment (macOS / zsh):